Boosterfrank/funny/README.md

 3. **Configure and Use the VPN**
    - Launch the application.
-   - Follow the application's instructions to connect to your VPN and bypass the firewall.
+   - Follow the application's instructions to connect to your VPN and bypass the firewall to access blocked pages.

-#### (YouTube + Tiktok + discord type applications use both previous commands)
+#### (YouTube + Tiktok + discord type applications use both previous methods)

-# Installing Homebrew and Java without sudo access
+# Installing Homebrew and Java without sudo access (Tools for nerds)

 ## Installing Homebrew